 And while much has been said about Mary’s hard-drinking and gunslinging lifestyle, Mary cared for her community — and they, in turn, cared for her.

-Mary’s temperament has been described by some of her contemporaries as that of a grizzly bear.
-This is an apt description because like a grizzly bear, Mary was undeniably someone you didn’t want to cross, but she also took care of her own.
+Some of her contemporaries have described Mary’s temperament as that of a grizzly bear.
+This is an apt description, because like a grizzly bear, Mary was undeniably someone you didn’t want to cross, but she also took care of her own.